s3799570/P000075CSITCP/README.md

 - Get the link of the serverless-bot-framework.template uploaded to your Amazon S3 bucket.
 - Deploy the serverless bot framework to your account by launching a new AWS CloudFormation stack using the link of the serverless-bot-framework.template.

-### 4. Import Our Custom Lambda Functions into the application
+### 4. Import our custom Lambda Functions into the solution

+- Still testing this

 ## Known Behavior